 Dr. Love is experienced in a wide array of life sciences areas such as pharmaceuticals, biologics, biosimilars, antibodies, immunotherapies, genetics, vaccines, protein therapies, blood factors, medical devices, diagnostics, gene therapies, RNA therapies, bioinformatics and nanotechnology.
 She is a patent attorney registered to practice before the U.S. Patent and Trademark Office and has prosecuted hundreds of patent applications.

 Dr. Love writes and speaks extensively on intellectual property issues.
-She was named an "IP Star" in 2013-2015 by Managing IP.
+She is consistently named an "IP Star" by Managing IP.
 Dr. Love was named in Legal Media Group's Expert Guides 2017 Guide to the World's Leading Women in Business Law for Patents, a "Life Sciences Star" by LMG Life Sciences in 2014.
-She was named one of the "Top 250 Women in IP" by Managing IP in its three most recent lists and was named one of the IP attorneys in the "Top 50 Under 45" list by IP Law & Business in 2008.
+She was named one of the "Top 250 Women in IP" by Managing IP in its four most recent lists and was named one of the IP attorneys in the "Top 50 Under 45" list by IP Law & Business in 2008.

 Before joining Gibson Dunn, Dr. Love was the Co-Vice Chair of the Intellectual Property Department of Wilmer Hale and associated with that firm in New York since 2001.
 For seven years before that, Dr. Love practiced in an IP boutique law firm in New York.